 Discussion

-The main finding is that the self-perceived health of the Spanish population has not only been improved during the economic crisis, but also continues to be more prosperous than in the pre-recession period as can be contrasted by the results collated in 2006-17 period.
-During the recession it was expected that the most disadvantaged groups in relation to the social class would present a worse situation with respect to the most privileged groups considering the clear social dimension of health during the crisis (López-Valcárcel & Barber).
-However, the results corresponding to self-perceived health have been more favourable in 2006-12 and 2006-17 for all the social classes.
-In addition, the economic crisis has not contributed to a less healthy lifestyle behaviors and a lower use of common preventive medical care services.
-Contrary to intuitively as might be expected, and excepting in the specific cases which will be mentioned below, lifestyle behaviours have improved globally in both men and women in 2006-12 and 2006-17.
-However, higher differences in lifestyle according to social class have been found after recession (Figure 1), despite observing a decrease in the gap between social classes in self-perceived health in this period, mainly due to the further decrease of the higher social classes after the crisis (Figure 2).
-In this context, in 2006-17 the differences rate in some lifestyle behaviours have also increased, mainly between the high and low social class (e.g., physical activity (+4.0%), smoking prevalence (+4.7%), daily fruit intake (+6.3%) and daily vegetable intake (+6.1%)) (Figure 1).
+The main finding is that the self-perceived health of the Spanish population not only improved during the economic crisis but continues to be more prosperous than in the pre-recession period, as contrasted with the results collated in the 2006–2017 period.
+During the recession, it was expected that the most disadvantaged social groups would present a worse situation as compared to the most privileged groups considering the clear social dimension of health during the crisis (López-Valcárcel & Barber).
+However, the results corresponding to self-perceived health were more favourable in 2006–2012 and 2006–2017 for all of the social classes.
+In addition, the economic crisis did not contribute to less healthy lifestyle behaviours and a lower use of common preventive medical care services.
+Contrary to what might intuitively be expected, and except in the specific cases mentioned below, lifestyle behaviours improved globally in both men and women in 2006–2012 and 2006–2017.
+However, higher differences in lifestyle according to social class were found after the recession (Figure 1), despite observing a decrease in the gap between social classes in self-perceived health in this period, mainly due to the further decrease of the higher social classes after the crisis (Figure 2).
+In this context, in 2006–2017, the rate of difference in some lifestyle behaviours also increased, mainly between the high and low social classes (e.g., physical activity [+4.0%], smoking prevalence [+4.7%], daily fruit intake [+6.3%] and daily vegetable intake [+6.1%]; Figure 1).